 As an LEI, you must:

-- upon receipt, sign your LEI licence card
+- sign your LEI licence card when you get it

-- have the Prescribed COES signed by the person who carried out the electrical installation work before carrying out the inspection
+- ensure the Prescribed COES is signed by the person who carried out the electrical installation work before carrying out the inspection

 - ensure the Prescribed COES: